swich11/item-sorter/README.md

 # Technical Components
 ## Computer Vision
-The vision pipeline begins with a pre-existing realsense camera node which continously publishes the colour image, aligned depth image, intriniscs from the camera, as well as some helpful transforms.
+The vision pipeline begins with a pre-existing realsense camera node which continously publishes the colour image, aligned depth image, intrinisics from the camera, as well as some helpful transforms.

 The perception node subscribes to both image topics and activates the main logic as a callback whenever receiving a new colour image.
-When recieved the node;
+When received the node;
 - Runs the colour image through our custom YOLO model to find objects within view.
 - Annotate a copy of the original image with the model output for visualisation.
 - For each detection, we check its confidence is above the expected threshold.
-- Find the object's exact presence in the bounding box using colour thresholding with the detected objects expected tones.
+- Find the object's exact presence in the bounding box using colour thresholding with the detected objects' expected tones.
-- Use this colour mask, in combination with the corresponding points in the depth image, to transform all points in the detection into 3d space from the camera perspective.
+- Use this colour mask, in combination with the corresponding points in the depth image, to transform all points in the detection into 3D space from the camera perspective.
-- Take an average of all these points to output a centroid of the object in 3d space.
+- Take an average of all these points to output a centroid of the object in 3D space.
 - If the object is meant to be unique (i.e. a bin or tray), we keep track of the observation with the highest confidence to ensure only this one is published in final message.
 - Build custom message type LabelledPoseArray with all processed observations and publish as 'camera/objects/labelled_pose_array'